jhellingman/tei2html/Wiki/Installation.md

 An XSLT 3.0 processor is required for `tei2html`, any XSLT 3.0 processor should work, however, I've developed these stylesheets with Saxon (using the freely available version Saxon HE).

-You should download a reasonable recent version of Saxon.
-For example the Saxon SA product from [saxonica.com](http://www.saxonica.com/products.html).
+You should download a reasonable recent version of Saxon-HE product from [saxonica.com](http://www.saxonica.com/products.html).
+I will take care `tei2html` will continue to work with the free versions of Saxon, no matter how tempting the additional features in the paid versions are (such as higher order functions, binary file handling, etc.)

 ## Java ##

-Saxon requires Java.
+Saxon-HE requires Java.

 Make sure that the java executables can be found on the path.